-For a successful holiday, here is your checklist to check before hitting the road:
+For a successful holiday, here is your checklist to check before you hit the road:

-√ Take your pet's vaccination card, you will be asked for it upon arrival.
+√ Take your pet's vaccination card, you will be asked for it on arrival.
+Please consult the charter of good conduct with your dog;)

-√ Bring a suitable swimsuit, swim shorts are not allowed in the aquatic areas.
+√ Bring a suitable swimsuit, swimming shorts are not allowed in the pool area.

-√ Bring non-slip shoes (the river bed is slippery).
+√ Bring non-slip water shoes (the riverbed is slippery).

-√ Book the restaurant if you wish to eat on site upon arrival.
+√ Book the restaurant if you wish to eat in upon arrival.

-√ Do not forget your identity documents for check-in.
+√ Don't forget your identity documents for check-in.

-√ Provide an adapter and an extension cord (substantial if possible) for the connection to our electrical terminals.
+√ Provide an adapter and an extension cord (substantial if possible) for the connection to our electrical terminals (10A, 230V)

-√ Sardines well resistant because the soil is very hard in summer (aluminum not recommended).
+√ Sardines are very resistant because the ground is very hard in summer (aluminum not recommended).

 For rentals:

-√ Don't forget to bring your own sheets and towels.
+√ Don't forget to bring your own bed linen and bath towels (unless you have subscribed to the linen/towel rental options).

 Welcome to our digital booklet!